 Frequently Asked Questions

 If you have a cavity, broken tooth, or a deteriorated filling, you may be a candidate for a tooth-colored filling.
 Schedule a dental consultation to find out if composites are right for you.

 What should I expect if my dentist decides a composite filling is right for me?

 During your visit, your gums and teeth will be anesthetized with a local anesthetic near the site of the filling.
 Once the area is numb, the decayed or damaged portion of your teeth will be removed to make room for the new tooth- colored filling.
 A resin will be placed over the area and cured with a hand- held light for less than a minute.
 The new filling will then be shaped and polished before the procedure is complete.

 What type of post-treatment care is required after getting a composite filling?

-Composite fillings are cured with light at your dentist’s office.
+Composite fillings are cured with light at our office.
 You should be able to return to normal activity and oral care immediately after your visit.
-It’s normal for treated teeth to experience some sensitivity to hot and cold in the days following treatment, but sensitivity that persists beyond a week should be reported to your dentist.
+It’s normal for treated teeth to experience some sensitivity to hot and cold in the days following treatment, but sensitivity that persists beyond a week should be reported to us.